Learning to Reason with Neural Networks: Generalization, Unseen Data and Boolean Measures: Introduction

 The contributions of this paper are: \begin{enumerate} \item In the matched setting (i.e., train and test distributions are matching), we prove a lower-bound (Theorem \ref{thm:distr_match}) on the generalization error for gradient descent\footnote{This part relies on population gradients with polynomial gradient precision as in \cite{AS20,abbe2021power}} (GD), that degrades for functions having large {\it noise-sensitivity} (or low noise-stability), supporting thereby with a formal result a conjecture put forward in \cite{Zhang2021PointerVR}. \item In the mismatched setting, specifically in the canonical holdout where a single feature is frozen at training and released to be uniformly distributed at testing, we hypothesize that {\it (S)GD on the square loss\footnote{We do not expect the square loss to be critical, but it makes the connection to the influence more explicit.} and on certain network architectures such as MLPs and Transformers has an implicit bias towards low-degree representations when learning logical functions such as Boolean PVR functions.} This gives a new insight into the implicit bias study of GD on neural networks for the case of logical functions.

-We then show (Lemma \ref{lem:Boolean_inf}) that under this hypothesis, the generalization error is given by the Boolean influence, a central notion in Boolean Fourier analysis. \item We provide experiments supporting this hypothesis for various target functions and architectures such as MLPs and the Transformers \cite{vaswani2017attention-transformer} in Section \ref{sec:exps} and Appendix \ref{appendix:experiments}.
-These rely on mini-batch stochastic gradient descent or Adam \cite{kingma2014adam} (see Section \ref{sec:exps} for more details). \item We establish formally this hypothesis for GD and linear regression models in Section \ref{sec:linearmodels}, and conduct experiments to support it on multi-layer neural networks of large depths and small initialization scales in Section \ref{sec:linearmodels} (with supporting arguments in Appendix \ref{app:linear-nns}). \end{enumerate}
+We then show (Lemma \ref{lem:Boolean_inf}) that under this hypothesis, the generalization error in the canonical holdout setting is given by the Boolean influence, a central notion in Boolean Fourier analysis. \item We provide experiments supporting this hypothesis for various target functions and architectures such as MLPs and the Transformers \cite{vaswani2017attention-transformer} in Section \ref{sec:exps} and Appendix \ref{appendix:experiments}.
+These rely on mini-batch stochastic gradient descent (see Section \ref{sec:exps} for more details). \item We establish formally the hypothesis for GD and linear regression models in Section \ref{sec:linearmodels}, and conduct experiments to support it on multi-layer neural networks of large depths and small initialization scales in Section \ref{sec:linearmodels} (with further arguments in Appendix \ref{app:linear-nns}). \end{enumerate}